 Witch Magical Oils

 Super simple potions for beginners.
-Learn how to make Witch Tinctures for every purpose with these easy step-by-step Magical recipes:
+Learn how to make Witch Tinctures and washes for cleaning and for every purpose with these easy step-by-step Magical recipes:

 Full Moon Oil

 This Full Moon Oil is a creative alternative to Moon Water.
 Use it to anoint candles, tools, amulets, your home or yourself!
 You can even add a splash to your bath to fill it with powerful Full Moon energy!

 Use a carrier oil such as Olive or Grapeseed oil as base.
 Add: